mikiasworash/comart-api/config/mongo-indexes.md

-# Indexes on MongoDB Atlas
+# Create the following indexes on MongoDB Atlas for product searching purposes

-## 1. default index for product search
+## 1. Create an index called `default` for the default product search

 ```
-default

 {
   "mappings": {
     "dynamic": true